 Rather than shutting pink down, we need to ensure girls’ toy boxes and their wardrobes include all the colours and all the range of possibilities.

 By also teaching our children to think critically about cultural goods and equipping them with the skills they need to navigate complex cultural messages, we will be empowering them for life.

 While boys who take the lead are praised as leaders, girls who put themselves forward are often labelled as bossy.

-When we tell a girl to stop being bossy we are often telling her to shrink; to talk less, put your hand up less and be less confident.
-No wonder that by the time our girls reach high school they experience a significant drop in their self-esteem and are less likely than boys to say they like taking the lead.
+When we tell a girl to stop being bossy, we are often telling her to shrink, to talk less, put her hand up less and be less confident.
+No wonder that by the time our girls reach high school, they experience a significant drop in their self-esteem and are less likely than boys to say they like taking the lead.

 This doesn’t mean that girls (or boys) should be encouraged to dominate, intimidate or be overbearing, behaviours that are often rightly recognised as being inappropriate and ineffective.
 Truly effective leaders learn what works best to motivate their team and inspire others to follow them – not bully them into it.